 Robbie is an elected representative for Year 10, WAC Plenary Head, and leader of the Amnesty International Club.
 He runs on the Track and Field and Cross Country teams and is an active certified official for the Toronto Soccer Association.
 In his free time, Robbie enjoys playing soccer, hiking, and coding.
-His favourite subjects include English, Math, and Chemistry.
+His favourite subjects include Physics, Math, and Global Politics.
 Robbie’s currently working to develop an automated system to connect high school students with seniors and spends time learning more about Canadian history.
 Over the past few years at UCC, Robbie has been awarded the Class of ’57 Trophy, the Geography Prize, and an academic tie.

 Nicholas is a member of the football and rugby teams and co-captain of the swim team.
 He also is the head of design for WAC as well as the CAS representative for Seaton’s house and a peer-tutor in boarding and the Horizons program.
 In his spare time, Nicholas enjoys travelling, skiing, and riding BMX.
 Nicholas has also lived around the world in Singapore, Hong Kong, and Switzerland.
 His favourite subjects are Physics and European History and he’s interested in studying engineering and continuing swimming after UCC.